 How to Stop a Grill Fire

 What do you do if your grill catches on fire?
-It is imperative that BBQ chefs understand the risks as well as how to put out a grill fire should one erupt.
+It is imperative that BBQ chefs understand the risks as well as how to put out a grill fire, which is a class B fire should one erupt.

 The first thing you should do when grilling, even before you put the meat on, is make sure that you have a fire extinguisher within easy reach.
 You will also want gloves and sand, baking soda, or kosher salt.

 Once a fire has started, quickly assess the situation.
 Can you safely reach the grill knobs?
 If so, turn off the burners and either remove the food and try to save it or simply use the fire extinguisher or, use sand, baking soda, or salt to smother the flames.

 Close the grill lid along with grill vents to help cut off the fire’s oxygen flow.

 Note that if you use a propane grill and the tank catches on fire (or is near flame), leave the area immediately while calling the fire department.
 You can also use a fire extinguisher if you have one handy, but you should still leave the area and reach out to the professionals.
 Remember that the fire extinguisher will likely ruin your grill, so if you have other options, try them out first.